JetBrains/kotlin-web-site/pages/roadmap.md

 This table describes the biggest projects that we’re working on.
 You can also view these projects on the [YouTrack board](https://youtrack.jetbrains.com/agiles/153-1251/current).

-If you have any questions or feedback about the roadmap or the items on it, feel free to post them to [YouTrack tickets](https://youtrack.jetbrains.com/issues/KT?q=%23%7BRoadmap%20Item%7D%20) or in the [#kotlin-roadmap](https://kotlinlang.slack.com/archives/C01AAJSG3V4) channel of Kotlin Slack ([request an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up)).
+If you have any questions or feedback about the roadmap or the items on it, feel free to post them to YouTrack tickets by following links in the table or in the [#kotlin-roadmap](https://kotlinlang.slack.com/archives/C01AAJSG3V4) channel of Kotlin Slack ([request an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up)).

 <table>
     <tr>